This Family Raised a Baby Canada Goose for a Year—20 Years Later, It Returned Home

 The ultimate gift

 Why did Peeper return?
 It’s hard to say.
 Perhaps his mate died, leaving him lonely.
 It’s also possible that he is approaching his twilight years and knows it, making him crave his early home.
-This behavior is typical of geese.
+This behaviour is typical of geese.
 Whatever the reason, Peeper continues to live with me.
 It’s a good thing I stayed in my childhood home.

 He doesn’t come home every single night the way he did as a baby.
 Some nights he may seek out the comfort of his own kind at the lake nearby.
 Geese in the wild typically sleep on water.
 But he’s here a lot, making his presence known and giving me joy.